 One of the priorities of startups is to get the word out about your product or service.
 As a relatively new entrant to the market, they lack the same brand visibility and top-of-mind recall as most established brands tend to have.
-Therefore, when it comes to cost effective promotion, earned media is a given – PR generates a 10 to 50 times conversion rate compared to advertising.
+Therefore, when it comes to cost-effective promotion, earned media is a given – PR generates a 10 to 50 times conversion rate compared to advertising.
 Having a solid PR strategy, along with picking the best PR firm for your startup, can give your company the right amount of exposure needed to grow.

 As entrepreneurs, there are many areas of focus that could leave you strapped for time or experience in this area.
 With earned media coverage, you get more authenticity than branded content, albeit with a little less control over your message.
-For fresh faces in the industry, executing your startup’s PR plan could be daunting or time consuming, so engaging outside help might be the easiest and most effective way to ensure that your firm gets the right exposure.
+For fresh faces in the industry, executing your startup’s PR plan could be daunting or time-consuming, so engaging outside help might be the easiest and most effective way to ensure that your firm gets the right exposure.

 When it comes to PR agencies, it is important that you do not just pick the first one you find, or the most popular one, as this could lead to a mismatch in areas of expertise.
-The traditional model of older firms are also unsuited to the bandwidth and organisation of newer companies.
+The traditional model of older firms is also unsuited to the bandwidth and organisation of newer companies.

 With a multitude of PR firms available in the market, searching for the right one could be tough and exhausting to go through once, not to mention twice.
 For new business owners, finding someone that is truly the perfect match for your business on the first try is hard, but not impossible.
 Before everything else, I’d recommend starting off with constructing a PR strategy for your startup.
 This sets a foundation for all the grilling you’ll have to do in the next step: the selection process.